xjw1001001/IGCrebuild/docs/tut00/main.rst

    :emphasize-lines: 6-11
    :linenos:

-This section defines the branching structure, including edge-specific rates and indicating which processes act along which edges.
+This section defines the branching structure of the timeline, including edge-specific rates and indicating which processes act along which edges.

-    scene.tree : object
-        The definition of the branching structure of the timeline.

-        In our example we have only an interval, but we can think of this interval as the only edge in a not very interesting rooted tree whose root is node 0 and whose node at the opposite endpoint of the interval is 1.
+Because the time interval in our example does not branch, we define the 'branching structure' to consist of only a single edge, so for our example
+'the root of the tree' should be read as
+'the initial endpoint of the interval.'
+This initial endpoint will be labeled as node 0 in our example, and the point at the other end of the interval will be called node 1.

     scene.tree.row_nodes : 1d array of integers
         This array has one element for each edge of the tree,